 What Does the Negeri Sembilan Constitution Actually Say About Removing a Ruler?

-What Is Article X of the Negeri Sembilan Constitution?
+What is Article X of the Negeri Sembilan Constitution?

 Article X of the Negeri Sembilan Constitution 1959 is the key provision governing the removal of the Yang di-Pertuan Besar.
 It establishes a strict framework with several mandatory requirements that must ALL be fulfilled before a ruler can lawfully be removed.